Getting church payroll right and staying compliant with the IRS can be a nightmare.

 If you want the best, though, here’s our completely biased opinion...

-We think we’re the best church payroll service, especially moving into 2021.
+We think we’re the best church payroll service.
 And, here’s why:

 - Powerful software.
 ConnectPay’s amazing payroll software is not only packed with powerful functionality and features, but it easily integrates with other providers as well.
 This means you can give your bookkeeper or CPA account access, cutting out the need to manage the back and forth between service providers.